-Part of what makes it so distinctive is the salt used to conserve it, the qualities of which were discovered by chance, as it seems were certain other famous French products.
+Part of what makes it so distinctive is the salt used to conserve it, the qualities of which were discovered by chance.
 In this case, a boar that fell into a saline spring at Salies de Bearn emerged perfectly preserved.

-Locally sourced fish is another fixture and well paired with white wine from Jurançon.
-The combination of peach, pear, white flowers, vanilla and honey are perfect with shellfish and trout.
+Locally sourced fish is another fixture and well paired with white wine from Jurançon, the combination of peach, pear, white flowers, vanilla and honey is perfect with shellfish and trout.
 It has been made here, where Béarn meets the Pyrénées, since the 16th century.

 Other dishes are improved with the addition of another ingredient native to the Pays Basque – the piment d’Espelette.
 For cooking it is transformed into a chilli powder for use in le poulet Basquaise (chicken in a spicy red sauce), la garbure (a thick cabbage soup with ham) and la poule au pot (chicken casserole) though the long red peppers are commonly dried and used as decoration in the home too.

-What sets the (AOC certified) piment d’Espelette apart from other chillies you may have tried before is its delicate balance between fruity and smoky, scent and spice.
+What sets the (AOC certified) piment d’Espelette apart from other chillies you may have tried is its delicate balance between fruity and smoky, aroma and spice.
 For this reason it is considered the ‘king of all spices’ in the Pays Basque.